Carbon Monoxide Poisoning Can Occur in Just 5 Minutes–Run Generators Outside–Never Inside

 All of these tragic deaths could have been avoided by the safe placement of their electric generators and other fuel-dependent devices, along with the installation of a battery-powered carbon-monoxide detector.

-Carbon Monoxide is a byproduct of burning carbon-based fuels including gasoline, kerosene, diesel, fuel oil, propane, natural gas.
+Carbon Monoxide is a byproduct of burning carbon-based fuels including gasoline, kerosene, diesel, fuel oil, propane, and natural gas.
 Although it occurs naturally, even small concentrations can cause sickness or death.
 A level of just 667 parts per million may cause conversion of half the body’s hemoglobin and quickly lead to seizure, coma, and death.

 Breathing fresh air without carbon monoxide reduces CO in the blood by 1/2 every five hours.
 Treatment includes providing the patient with oxygen and possibly time in a hyperbaric chamber to speed recovery.